 - -i SECONDS, --interval SECONDS

-- Use to override attributes that are set from other locations, such as from within a cookbook or by a role.
-The value must be entered as JSON data.
+- The path to a file that contains JSON data.
+Use this option to override attributes that are set from other locations, such as from within a cookbook or by a role.

 - The location of the file which contains the client key.
 Default value: /etc/chef/client.pem.